NijatSalman/farm-data-front/README.md

 * [Run](#run)

 ## General info
 This project aims to upload CSV files and filter with different granularities for processing.
-Filtered and validated data uploads to MySQL database.
-Endpoints to fetch data from farms with different granularities (by month, by metric) were considered.
-Pagination is considered inside all endpoints that fetches data from DB for making client side easier.
+Client-side of the project is developed using ReactJS framework.
+There are form and table features in the particular project.
+The more detailed info can be found below.

 ## Technologies
 Project is created with:
 * ReactJS